sauce-archives/help/docs/tools/appium/setups-landing.md

 </ul>

 <h4 id="webdriverio">WebdriverIO</h4>
-WebdriverIO is a testing framework allowing you to write webtests using Javascript.
+WebdriverIO is a testing framework that allows you to write web tests using Javascript.
 Currently only the basic setup is supported.
+This means that you can run your tests on TestObject, but the result of the test, whether it passed or failed, won't be visible from the test report on TestObject.
 <ul>
 	<li><a href="webdriverio/basic">Basic Setup</a></li>
 </ul>